Skip to content

 send("hello", { clientMessageId: crypto.randomUUID() });

-The rendered user message’s id becomes that value, which means:
+The rendered user message’s id becomes that value, which buys:

 • Retry without duplicates.
-If the network fails and you retry the same send, your storage sees the same clientMessageId → the same ContentGroup.key → the outbox is idempotent by construction.
+Retrying the same send after a network failure produces the same clientMessageId → same ContentGroup.key → the outbox is idempotent by construction.

 • Cross-device continuity.
-If you persist user messages optimistically on the sending device and the agent turn later replays on another device, the same clientMessageId collapses them into one thread entry.
+Persist user messages optimistically on the sending device; when the agent turn later replays on another device, the same clientMessageId collapses both into one thread entry.

-Without clientMessageId, useInvoke falls back to a random user_<hex> id — fine for ephemeral chats, wrong for anything durable.
+Without clientMessageId, useInvoke falls back to a random user_<hex> id — fine for ephemeral chats, wrong for durable storage.

 The helpers stop at shape.
 You still own:

-• Transport to storage. store.push(...) above is a JavaScript array for brevity.
-In real integrations replace it with a fetch('/persist'), an IndexedDB write, a Firestore batch, …
+• Transport to storage. store.push(...) above is an in-memory array for brevity.
+Replace it with fetch('/persist'), an IndexedDB write, a Firestore batch — whatever fits your stack.

 • Thread indexing.
-ContentGroup.textPreview is the building block for chat-list tiles; wiring it into a thread list is up to you.
+ContentGroup.textPreview is the building block for chat-list tiles; wiring it into a sidebar is yours.

-• Reconnect + resume. useInvoke does not yet replay an interrupted stream.
-If the page reloads mid-turn, the in-flight assistant message is lost — only finalized groups persist.
-That’s a deliberate boundary for segment 3; segment 2 (useChatThread) will close it.
+• Reconnect + resume. useInvoke does not replay an interrupted stream.
+If the page reloads mid-turn, the in-flight assistant message is lost — only finalized groups persist. useChatThread (next segment up) closes this gap.

-When those boundaries start to hurt, useChatThread is the next step up.
-It wraps the same primitives with a storage adapter interface and a ChatThreadProvider — you bring a MessageStorageAdapter, it brings the outbox, the seed-on-reopen wiring, and the optimistic-send UX.
+When those boundaries start to hurt, reach for useChatThread: same primitives, plus a MessageStorageAdapter interface, a ChatThreadProvider, the outbox, seed-on-reopen wiring, and the optimistic-send UX.